textcreationpartnership/A02882/README.md

 ##Content Summary##

 #####Front#####

-Domestycal or housholde sermons for a godly housholder, to his children and famyly, compiled by the
+1. Chriſtophorus Hegendorffyne, Doctour of ye law, to the right wiſe & excellent man lord Thomas Reiben ſenatour of Francoforte▪ by ſyde Oderam, hys ſynguler good patron, wiſſheth health.

 #####Body#####

+1. A communication of the lordes prayer, Betwene Chriſtopher and Ierome.
+✚ The fyrſte houſhold ſermon vnto their chyldren & famylieWElbeloued chyldrē, Saynt Paule, yea God
-1. ✚ The fyrſte houſhold ſermon vnto their chyldren & famylie
+    _ ✚ The fyrſte houſhold ſermon vnto their chyldren & famylie

-1. The ſeconde houſholde ſermon vnto theyr chyldren and famylie.
+    _ The ſeconde houſholde ſermon vnto theyr chyldren and famylie.

-1. The thyrd howſhold ſermon vnto their Chyldren and famylye.
+    _ The thyrd howſhold ſermon vnto their Chyldren and famylye.

-1. The fourth houſholde Sermon vnto theyr Chyldren and famylye.
+    _ The fourth houſholde Sermon vnto theyr Chyldren and famylye.

-1. The fyfte houſholde Sermon vnto theyr Chyldren and famylye.
+    _ The fyfte houſholde Sermon vnto theyr Chyldren and famylye.

-1. The ſyxte houſholde Sermon vnto theyr Chyldren and famylye.
+    _ The ſyxte houſholde Sermon vnto theyr Chyldren and famylye.

-1. The ſeuenth houſhold Sermon vnto their Chyldren and famylye.
+    _ The ſeuenth houſhold Sermon vnto their Chyldren and famylye.

-1. The eight houſhold ſermon vnto their children and famylie
+    _ The eight houſhold ſermon vnto their children and famylie

-1. The nynthe-houſholde Sermon vnto theyr Chyldren and famylye.
+    _ The nynthe-houſholde Sermon vnto theyr Chyldren and famylye.

+1. ¶ The Declaration of our belief, called in laten, ſimbolum apostolicum.

-1. The firſte houſholde Sermon of god the father, and the creation of all thynges.
+    _ The firſte houſholde Sermon of god the father, and the creation of all thynges.

-1. The Seconde houſholde ſermon of the beliefe.
+    _ The Seconde houſholde ſermon of the beliefe.

 #####Back#####
-Domestycal or housholde sermons for a godly housholder, to his children and famyly, compiled by the **Types of content**
+Prynted at Ippiſwich by Ihon OſivēCum priuilegio ad Imprimendum ſolum.The reſt of the ſermons ſhalbe printed ſhortlye.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!